What is cargo liability insurance?

 When you haul loads for clients, you’re taking responsibility for the cargo that you’re transporting.
 Your client is counting on you to deliver the load to its destination safely.
 But what if something were to happen to your cargo?
 What if it somehow got damaged?
 That’s why you might want to consider cargo insurance for your trucking business.

-Cargo insurance will cover the load that you’re transporting against losses such as fire, theft, and collision.
-It will help you cover the expenses that you might have to pay for losing your cargo.
+Cargo insurance can cover the load that you’re transporting against losses such as fire, theft, and collision.
+It can help you cover the expenses that you might have to pay for losing your cargo.

 There are several types of cargo insurance...

-Earned freight: Earned freight will cover the expenses of your claim and the money that you would have made from the job if your cargo is destroyed.
+Earned freight: Earned freight can help cover the expenses of your claim and the money that you would have made from the job if your cargo is destroyed.
 It may also help reimburse your client for the loss they sustained.

 Reefer breakdown: If you have a reefer truck, your cargo could spoil if the reefer unit breaks down.
 Reefer insurance is specifically designed for your type of vehicle and it’s not typically included in cargo insurance policies - you have to add reefer breakdown coverage.